filecoin-project/lotus-docs/content/en/tutorials/lotus/store-and-retrieve/store-data/index.md

 We need to tell our Lotus lite-node which file we want to store using Filecoin.

-1. Import the payload into the `lotus daemon` using the `import` command:
+1. Import the payload into the `lotus daemon` using the `import` command.
+Lotus creates a directed acyclic graph (DAG) based off the payload.
+This process takes a few minutes.
+Once it's complete, Lotus will output the payload CID.
+This process takes about 60 seconds.

     ```shell
     lotus client import 5gb-filecoin-payload.bin
     ```

-    Lotus creates a directed acyclic graph (DAG) based off the payload.
-This process takes a few minutes.
-Once it's complete, Lotus will output the payload CID.

     ```plaintext output
     Import 3, Root bafykb...
     ```

-    This process takes about 60 seconds.

 1. Make a note of the CID `bafykb...`.
 This is your **Data CID**.
 We'll use it in an upcoming section.